AlBaldwin/Cypress-salesforce-api-test-example/README.md

 # Cypress-salesforce-api-test-example

+This is an example of a POC I have worked on to migrate an api framework from postman to Cyprss.

+In this example I have set up API calls to:

-Get token
+- Get access token
-Create firm/account
+- Create firm/account
-Create contact
+- Create contact
-Create Oportunity
+- Create Oportunity
-Link oportunity to the contact
+- Link oportunity to the contact
-Create products/subscriptions
+- Create products/subscriptions
-Run assignment logic
+- Run assignment logic
-Data clean up
+- Data clean up

 Iterating through data using fixtures (json object)